grafana/grafana/docs/sources/features/datasources/graphite.md

 queries via the Dashboard menu / Annotations view.

 Graphite supports two ways to query annotations.
 A regular metric query, for this you use the `Graphite query` textbox.
-A Graphite events query, use the `Graphite event tags` textbox, specify an tag or wildcard (leave empty should also work)
+A Graphite events query, use the `Graphite event tags` textbox, specify a tag or wildcard (leave empty should also work)